 Setting the tone for sleep

-Next, make sure you have a large scarf for warmth, a neck pillow and eye mask, and if you don’t want to go for the headset, don’t forget to pack ear plugs!
+Next, make sure you have a large scarf for warmth, a neck pillow and sleep mask.
+If you don’t want to go for the headset, don’t forget to pack a pair of earplugs!

 During Your Red Eye